Skip to main content

 Direct Cremation

 Typically, a Cremation without service will involve appointing funeral directors who will convey the deceased’s body to a suitable crematorium on your behalf.
+Direct cremation work involves several steps, including the care for the loved one, handling necessary paperwork, and managing the ashes afterwards.
 You can even request that the deceased’s ashes are scattered on your behalf or placed into a simple container for you.
 Unlike a conventional cremation, a direct cremation will have no service.
 This means you will do away with needing someone to officiate proceedings.
 Because no mourners will be present, there is also no need for a funeral cortège, flowers, music, readings, a eulogy or even catering at the subsequent wake.

 If a loved one is grappling with a terminal illness, they might wish to participate in planning their own funeral ceremonies.
 Alternatively, one can take proactive steps while in good health to prepay for a funeral through a prepaid funeral plan.